About

 The Framework Tax: Disparities Between Inference Efficiency in Research and Deployment

-Empirical Methods in Natural Language Processing (EMNLP), 2023.
+Conference on Empirical Methods in Natural Language Processing (EMNLP), 2023.